-Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Trait Variation, Inheritance, & Artificial Selection How could you make the biggest fruit in the world?
+Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Trait Variation, Inheritance, & Artificial Selection How could you make the biggest fruit in the world?
 Students investigate how human beings have modified plants based on our knowledge of how plants change from generation to generation.
-3.LS3.A.1 Construct scientific arguments to support claims that some characteristics of organisms are inherited from parents and some are influenced by the environment.
+3.1.3.C.
+Analyze and interpret data to provide evidence that plants and animals have traits inherited from parents and that variation of these traits exists in a group of similar organisms.
 Lesson 2 Trait Variation, Inheritance, & Artificial Selection What kinds of animals might there be in the future?
 Students analyze the traits of parent dogs and their offspring, constructing an explanation about which traits a puppy gets from each parent.
-3.LS3.A.1 Construct scientific arguments to support claims that some characteristics of organisms are inherited from parents and some are influenced by the environment.
+3.1.3.C.
+Analyze and interpret data to provide evidence that plants and animals have traits inherited from parents and that variation of these traits exists in a group of similar organisms.
 Lesson 3 Trait Variation, Natural Selection, & Survival Can selection happen without people?
 Students compare the structures of lizards that live on an island.
 They simulate multiple generations of these lizards, and analyze and interpret the data to understand how these structures aid in their survival.
-3.LS3.A.1 Construct scientific arguments to support claims that some characteristics of organisms are inherited from parents and some are influenced by the environment.
-3.LS3.B.1 Use evidence to construct an explanation for how the variation in characteristics among individuals of the same species may provide advantages in surviving and finding mates.
-3.LS3.C.1 Construct an argument with evidence that in a particular ecosystem some organisms - based on structural adaptations or behaviors - can survive well, and some cannot survive at all.
+3.1.3.C.
+Analyze and interpret data to provide evidence that plants and animals have traits inherited from parents and that variation of these traits exists in a group of similar organisms.
+3.1.3.F.
+Use evidence to construct an explanation for how the variation in characteristics among individuals of the same species may provide advantages in surviving, finding mates, and reproducing.
+3.1.3.G.
+Construct an argument with evidence that in a particular habitat some organisms can survive well, some survive less well, and some cannot survive at all.
 Lesson 4 Animal Groups & Survival Why do dogs wag their tails?
 Students observe animals that live in groups in order to obtain, evaluate, and communicate information about animal social behavior.
 Students use evidence to show how animals form groups to help them survive.
-3.LS3.A.1 Construct scientific arguments to support claims that some characteristics of organisms are inherited from parents and some are influenced by the environment.
+3.1.3.B.
+Construct an argument that some animals have physical and behavioral adaptations that help members survive.
 Lesson 5 Traits & Environmental Variation How long can people (and animals) survive in outer space?
 Students measure and compare their own physical traits (arm strength, balance, and height) and analyze the information to construct an explanation for how the environment can influence traits.
-3.LS3.A.1 Construct scientific arguments to support claims that some characteristics of organisms are inherited from parents and some are influenced by the environment.
+3.1.3.D.
+Use evidence to support the explanation that traits can be influenced by the environment.